3dprintsm/laravel-settings/README.md

 ];
 ```

-## Demo
+## How to use

 the default route for settings is

 your-domain/settings

-it will shows a list of all settings you have.
+it will shows a list of all settings you have and you can manage your settings from there.

 in the code to get a setting value use the facade like that

 ```php
 \Setting::get('SETTING_KEY');
 \Setting::get('SETTING_KEY', 'Default value if not exist');